Metro TV Xin Wen

 Does anyone with an ounce of education and free thought actually believe that crock of pus anymore.
 Belly laughs all round, except for the hundreds of thousands who were slaughtered to satisfy a certain someone’s lust for power of course.
 Suharto was certainly involved but it wasn’t crushing a communist threat.

-25. Pakmantri Says:
+25. Pakmantri says:

 Read TheReal Cuba website for some insights into Castro’s despotism